GGJ is Hiring!

 Required Qualifications and Experience

-● Support the mission, vision and goals of ITR and GGJ.
+● Support the mission, vision and goals of GGJ.

 ● Knowledge and experience on at least some of the topics our members work on, such as gender justice, just transition, environmental justice, anti-militarism, indigenous sovereignty, housing and anti-eviction work, etc.